Apply tags

 Note

-This feature is only available for Databricks Runtime versions of 13.3 and above.
+This feature is available only in Databricks Runtime versions 13.3 and above.